-The Company elected to pay a newly imposed North Carolina Pass-Through Entity ("PTE") tax ("PTE Tax") on behalf of its partners.
-This tax is assessed as 4.75% of the Company's business income and is applied to reduce the partners' federal taxable income reportable on their personal income tax returns.
+The Company pays the North Carolina Pass-Through Entity ("PTE") tax ("PTE Tax") on behalf of its partners.
+This tax is assessed as 4.5% of the Company's business income and is applied to reduce the partners' federal taxable income reportable on their personal income tax returns.
 Accordingly, the partners recognize a federal income tax benefit as if the partners' state income tax were fully deductible on their personal federal income tax returns.
 Since the income tax benefits associated with the PTE Tax exclusively benefit the partners, the tax is recognized as a distribution.
-Distributions include \$232,000 representing the PTE Tax paid on their behalf for the year ended December 31, 2023.
+Distributions include \$39,120 and \$232,000, respectively, representing the PTE Tax paid on their behalf for the year ended December 31, 2024 and 2023.